wuxxin/welltrack/dev/development.md

 - User prefers long dates to be formatted as 'Weekday Day.Month.Year' in German (e.g., 'Montag 29.9.2025').
 - The application uses localStorage for all data storage, making it a client-side-only application with no backend.
 - Dependencies like Tailwind CSS, Chart.js, and date-fns are loaded via CDNs.
-- Use python playwright for GUI Testing.  test all changes on a virtual screen size in portrait mode (mobile) 1080 x 1920, make screenshots before and after.
+- Use python playwright for GUI Testing.
 - Python scripts related to welltrack data creation/parsing, should read configuration of mood types and body parts directly from src/welltrack/welltrack.html using regex to ensure they are in sync with the main application's settings.

 #### Implementation Specifics